100 Percent Disabled Veteran Home Loan

 VA loans are available for all eligible service members and veterans.
 All VA loans are technically 100 percent disabled veteran home loans because you can finance the entire value of the home with zero down payment or mortgage insurance requirements.

-VA loans are guaranteed by the US Department of Veterans Affairs (VA), so there’s no down payment required, and lenders can offer lower interest rates since there’s less risk for them with these types of loans.
+Because VA loans are guaranteed by the US Department of Veterans Affairs (VA), lenders can offer lower interest rates since there’s less risk.
 However, how much you qualify to borrow before having to make a down payment depends on your entitlement.
 You won’t need to make a down payment if you have your full entitlement.
-However, if you have partial entitlement, your lender may require a downpayment to cover the VA’s 25% loan guarantee.
+If you have partial entitlement, on the other hand, you will be subject to local VA loan limits and may have to make a down payment to cover the difference between the loan limit and the cost of the house.

 VA funding fee exemption

-In addition, borrowers may be eligible to receive a refund if they paid a VA funding fee and later were given VA compensation for a service-related disability.
+- You may be eligible to receive a refund if you paid a VA funding fee and later were given VA compensation for a service-related disability.

 The funding fee exemption can help save disabled veterans thousands of dollars in closing costs.
 For instance, if your home loan is $300,000 and this is your first time using your VA loan, the funding fee would be $6,450.
-If you have an exemption, you can save over six thousand dollars when purchasing a home with a VA loan.
+So, if you have an exemption in this case, you would be saving over six thousand dollars when purchasing a home with a VA loan.

 If you’re unsure whether you’re eligible for the exemption, we recommend contacting the VA or letting us know, and we’ll work with the VA directly to ensure you get all the benefits the VA loan program has to offer.